dokyuhan/Proyecto_TC2005B/GDD.md

 ### **Screens**

 1. Title Screen
+   1. Create a user
+      1. Select your realm and name
+2. Inventory
-   1. Options
+   1. Deck Building
-2. Level Select
+   2. Battle Selector
-3. Game
+3. Match
-   1. Inventory
+   1. Arena
-   2. Assessment / Next Level
+   2. Assessment / Go Back
 4. End Credits

-_(example)_

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
+Most of the controls the player will be able to do will be through the trackpad/mouse.
+The players will be able to click on buttons to access diferent screens, select their deck and go to a match.
+Inside a match players will be able to press on cards, drag them and place them in front of them to play them.

 ### **Mechanics**

 The game would have 50 cards in total, where for each realm there would be 10 cards.
 From those cards 8 would be a commom card having different unique stats: Attack, Defense and Healing.
 Each card has their own unique set of stats:

 1. Human Realm:

    1. Warrior: 10 attack, 10 defense, 0 healing
    2. Archer: 15 attack, 5 defense, 0 healing
    3. Cleric: 2 attack, 2 defense, 15 healing